tkarifl/course-management-api/README.md

 # The architecture
 ![Clean architecture](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/media/image5-7.png)
 - The api's architecture is based on Clean architecture(Onion architecture)
-- SOLID principles are applied to this api
+- SOLID principles are applied
-- Dependency injections are used
 - Docker implemented
 - For unit tests, xUnit tool is used
 # Side notes